leobudima/elogii-blog/content/white-glove-delivery-complete-guide.md

 Customers' expectations are continuing to rise as a result of companies like Amazon and Instacart setting the bar high for convenient delivery methods.

-In response to consumer expectation, as well as [**the impact of COVID-19 on last-mile delivery**](https://elogii.com/blog/last-mile-delivery-covid-19/), brands are looking to extend their offers.
+In response to consumer expectations, as well as [**the impact of COVID-19 on last-mile delivery**](https://elogii.com/blog/last-mile-delivery-covid-19/), brands are looking to extend their offers.

 White glove delivery improves customer experience by bringing groceries and goods into their homes.

 But also delivering orders with first-rate customer service and the utmost care.

-With white glove delivery and [**grocery delivery software**](https://elogii.com/blog/grocery-delivery-software/), supermarkets, grocery stores, and any other type of food delivery has room to grow.
+With white glove delivery and [**grocery delivery software**](https://elogii.com/blog/grocery-delivery-software/), supermarkets, grocery stores, and any other type of food delivery have room to grow.

 And that only translates into a competitive advantage that can help companies remain in business well beyond the pandemic.